2020PB/police-brutality/reports/New York.md

 The NY Daily News cited that as of Thursday, June 4th, 202 people had been detained for over 24 hours.

-tags: arrest, inhumane-treatment, abuse-of-power, protestor
+tags: arrest, inhumane-treatment, abuse-of-power, protester

 id: ny-newyorkcity-37